chadjwilson/cscs530/Assignments/ModelProposal_ResilienceInEngineeredMilitarySystems.md

 * _Dimensionality (e.g. 1D, 2D, etc.)_
 * _List of environment-owned variables (e.g. resources, states, roughness)_
 * _List of environment-owned methods/procedures (e.g. resource production, state change, etc.)_
+**Boundary conditions**:  the environment will be bounded within a finite, symmetric space **Dimensionality**:  the environment will be constructed as a 250x250 2-dimensional array consisting of 62,500 total positions (sections)
+**Environment variables**:
+          *coverage: an array, (1...5), signifying the amount of foilage or other physical structures within a section; least to most
+          *terrain: an array, (1...5), signifying the ground condition and elevation of a section; mild to extreme *hazard: an array, (1...5), signifying the amound of hazards within a section; negligible to catastrophic

 ```python
 # Include first pass of the code you are thinking of using to construct your environment